KohaILS/koha-manual-zh-cn/source/administration.rst

 |image173|

-Check the boxes for the libraries that you accept checkins from for the item type you have selected at the top (in the example below - FIC)
+Check the boxes for the libraries you allow your items to be transferred to for the collection code you have selected at the top (in the example below - FIC)

 |image174|

-In the above example, Centerville library will allow patrons to return items from all libraries except Liberty and Franklin to their branch.
+In the above example, Centerville library will allow patrons from all libraries except Liberty and Franklin to request items from their branch.

 .. _transport-cost-matrix-label: